ruchirlives/osc_server/README.md

 ### Responses

 - `/selected/tags <tag>...`
-  Sent in reply to `request_tags`; contains the last tag list that was dispatched to the client.
+  Sent in reply to `request_tags`; contains the last tag list that was dispatched to the client provided as a sequence of separate string arguments.
 - `/dawServerData <tag> <midiChannel> <pluginInstanceId> <pluginName> <instrumentName> <uniqueId>`
   Emitted when `/midi/message` receives `request_dawServerData` so that an OSC client can learn the details of a tagged instrument.